History of Fredericton

 The history of Fredericton stretches from prehistory to the modern day.
 Fredericton, New Brunswick was first inhabited by the Mi'kmaq and Maliseet peoples.
 European settlement of the area began with the construction of Fort Nashwaak by the French in 1692.
 In 1783, the United Empire Loyalists settled Ste.
 Anne's Point, and in the next year, renamed the settlement Frederick's Town.
 The name was later shorted to Fredericton in April 1785.

-Fredericton was incorporated into a city in 1973.
+Fredericton was incorporated into a city in 1848.
+In 1973 a major amalgamation was made with surrounding towns.

 Early history

 The area of the present-day City of Fredericton was first used for seasonal farming by the Mi'kmaq and Maliseet peoples.
 Maize was a primary crop they grew in the area.
 In a sense, the site of Fredericton served as a sort of capital for First Nations in the area.
-Aucpaque, the "principal village" of the Aboriginals in the area, was located a few kilometres up river from the site of present-day Fredericton.
+Aucpaque, the "principal village" of the First Nation people in the area, was located a few kilometres up river from the site of present-day Fredericton.